01.

 DEVELOPMENT

-At the same time, Learning for Sustainability has been identified as a national priority and a 25-point action plan launched in June 2023.
+At the same time, Learning for Sustainability has been identified as a national priority and a 25-point action plan was launched in June 2023.
 The Cabinet Secretary for Education has said, “The strategy is about placing sustainability at the heart of the education system, revolutionising what and how students learn.”

-These are the most significant reforms to Scottish education in a generation, and represent a profound shift in learning and teaching with the aim of better preparing young people for life beyond school.
+These are the most significant reforms to Scottish education in a generation and represent a profound shift in learning and teaching with the aim of better preparing young people for life beyond school.

 04.